All Episodes

 So Stephanopoulos read Kennedy's own words from 1967 back to him.

-Kennedy explains that times have changed, the standard for judges now is their philosophy and ideology.
+The standard for judges now is their philosophy and ideology.

-Here's what Stephanopoulos said in 1967.
+Here's what Stephanopoulos said.

 They shouldn't reject someone just because they disagree with that judicial philosophy.

-And you said that only background experience qualifications and temperament should be considered.
+And you said that only background experience, qualifications, and temperament should be considered.

 If it was the right standard in 1967, isn't that the right standard now?

-And I think if someone is going to be selected just because of a judicial philosophy, then that is going to be an issue that's going to be before the judiciary committee.
+And I think if someone is going to be selected just because of a judicial philosophy, then that is going to be an issue that's going to be before the Judiciary Committee.

 When the left wants one of their nominees, we're not supposed to examine anything about them.

-We're just supposed for the good of the country move them out and vote them up and send them up to the court, as in Ruth Bader Ginsburg and others.
+We're just supposed, for the good of the country, move them out and vote them up and send them up to the court, as in Ruth Bader Ginsburg and others.

-Uh and I'm getting blue in the face telling you why they're doing this.
+And I'm getting blue in the face telling you why they're doing this.

-Just just don't forget institutionalizing liberalism in the courts.
+Just don't forget institutionalizing liberalism in the courts.

-Let's move on to good morning, America today.
+Let's move on to Good Morning America today.

-Charles Gibson talking to Senator Orin Hatch, they had this exchange.
+Charles Gibson talking to Senator Orrin Hatch.

 You said a moment ago you suspected that the president would choose a very conservative candidate, and you said I think that he ought to do that.